-Alvopetro executed the Gas Treatment Agreement with Enerflex in September 2018.
-Under the terms of the Gas Treatment Agreement, Enerflex constructed and owns and operates a natural gas processing facility (the "Facility") for Alvopetro and provides all operations and maintenance of the Facility, warrantying the delivery schedule and on-stream performance of the Facility.
+Alvopetro executed the gas treatment agreement (" Gas Treatment Agreement ") with Enerflex in September 2018.
+Under the terms of the Gas Treatment Agreement, Enerflex constructed and owns and operates a natural gas processing facility (the "Facility") for Alvopetro and provides all operations and maintenance of the Facility, warrantying the original construction schedule and on-going performance of the Facility.
 Services from Enerflex commenced in July 2020, upon commencement of natural gas deliveries.
 In addition to the Facility, Alvopetro constructed an 11-kilometre pipeline from the Caburé Unit facilities to the Facility.
 In 2022, the operational capacity of the Facility was increased to 500,000 m3/d (17.7 MMcfpd) under the terms of the existing Gas Treatment Agreement.
 Capacity above the operational capacity of 500,000 m3/d (17.7 MMcfpd) may be made available on a best-efforts basis.

 In May 2018, Alvopetro entered into the GSA with Bahiagás.
 Natural gas deliveries under the GSA commenced July 5, 2020.
-The natural gas price received according to the GSA is set semi-annually (in February and August) using a trailing weighted average basket of benchmark prices including US Henry Hub and UK National Balancing Point gas prices and Brent crude oil prices, with a floor and ceiling prices as of December 31, 2023 of \$6.01/MMbtu and a ceiling of \$10.22/MMbtu, respectively.
-Both the floor and ceiling prices are adjusted based on United States inflation.
+For all natural gas sales to December 31, 2024, the natural gas price received according to the GSA was set semi-annually (in February and August) using a trailing weighted average basket of benchmark prices including US Henry Hub and UK National Balancing Point gas prices and Brent crude oil prices, incorporating both a floor and ceiling prices adjusted based on United States inflation.
 The natural gas price is then converted to a Brazilian real ("R\$") denominated natural gas price based on a historical average foreign exchange rate and is billed at that R\$ denominated price until the next price reset.
+In December 2024 Alvopetro and Bahiagás agreed to amend the GSA effective January 1, 2025.
+Under the terms of the amendment, the natural gas price is now set quarterly based on US Henry Hub and Brent oil equivalent prices and the contractual floor and ceiling provisions have been removed.
+The natural gas price in effect as of January 2025 was R\$1.83/m3, increasing to R\$1.95/m3 effective February 1, 2025.

-As of December 31, 2023, the contracted priced under the GSA was R\$1.99/m3 and decreased to R\$1.94/m3 on the February 1, 2024 price reset, which is based on the ceiling price of \$10.58/MMBtu as of February 1, 2024.
-All natural gas liquids (condensate) production from the Caburé and Murucututu natural gas fields and the Facility is sold pursuant to contracts based on premiums to Brent pricing.
+All natural gas liquids (condensate) production from the Caburé and Murucututu natural gas fields and the Facility is sold pursuant to contracts typically based on premiums to Brent pricing.

-Total natural gas averaged sales 12.2 MMcfpd in 2023 (2022 - 14.6 MMcfpd), with 11.7 MMcfpd from the Caburé natural gas field (2022 - 14.6 MMcfpd) and 0.5 MMcfpd from the Murucututu natural gas field (2022 - 0.1 MMcfpd) and natural gas liquids (condensate) sales averaged 99 bopd (2022 - 110 bopd).
+Total natural gas sales volumes averaged 10.2 MMcfpd in 2024 (2023 - 12.2 MMcfpd), with 9.2 MMcfpd from the Caburé natural gas field (2023 - 11.7 MMcfpd) and 0.9 MMcfpd from the Murucututu natural gas field (2023 - 0.5 MMcfpd) and natural gas liquids (condensate) sales averaged 90 bopd (2023 - 99 bopd).